Schools advise students to wear PE attire amid warm weather

 In a letter addressed to parents on March 22, the school said the move was made in consideration of the warmer weather and pupils’ comfort.

-Lianhua Primary School has also given its pupils the choice to wear PE shorts instead of formal bottoms during this hot season, said the school’s advisory commitee member Esther Foong, 39.
+Lianhua Primary School has also given its pupils the choice to wear PE shorts instead of formal bottoms during this hot season, said the school’s advisory committee member Esther Foong, 39.

 She added that the school’s uniform top is made of dri-fit fabric with moisture-wicking properties.